 - 3/4 cup Panko breadcrumbs

-- Pre-heat oven to 350°F.
+- Pre-heat oven to 350°F (177°C).

-- In large bowl combine all the ingredients except the breadcrumbs and stir until the ingredients well incorporated.
+- In large bowl combine all the ingredients except the breadcrumbs and stir until the ingredients are well incorporated.

-- Pour into ungreased 13x9-inch baking dish.
+- Spread the mixture into an ungreased 9 x 13-inch baking dish.

 - Sprinkle the top with the Panko breadcrumbs.